 Take an opportunity to write your roles down without judgment, whether or not the roles are big ones or small ones, and whether or not the roles are important to you or not.

 Some roles will be very important to you, and others will be fairly inconsequential.
-But still, these are the roles that you play, and by looking at them all in one place, you may find yourself surprised at the diversity and sheer number of roles you play, as well as how they tie in to so many other lives around you.
+But still, these are the roles that you play, and by looking at them all in one place, you may find yourself surprised at the diversity and the sheer number of roles you play, as well as how they tie into so many other lives around you.

 When we reflect on the many roles we play, it’s natural for all sorts of feelings to come to the surface… pride, satisfaction, shame, regret, curiosity… any feelings you may have around your roles are natural, and part of the process of growing in our roles.